-through this list to see which these are - we think you may find it reassuring.
+Take a look through our list of challenges and misconceptions - we think you may find it reassuring.

 If you’re worried that your study skills won’t be up to scratch after taking a break in education, then Leeds Beckett has plenty of resources available to assist you.
 Our library can help you build a variety of skills, such as digital literacy, academic communication, maths, statistical analysis and using IT.
 Then there’s your course tutors.
 They are dedicated to helping you succeed on your course and will be happy to help if you’re struggling with any skills.